manticoresoftware/manticoresearch/docs/replication.rst

 - node_state - current state of the node: ``closed``, ``destroyed``, ``joining``, ``donor``, ``synced``

-- indexes_count - how many indexes are managed by the cluster
+- indexes_count - number of indexes managed by the cluster

 - indexes - list of index names managed by the cluster

-- nodes_set - list of nodes in the cluster defined with cluster CREATE or JOIN command
+- nodes_set - list of nodes in the cluster defined with cluster CREATE, JOIN or ALTER UPDATE commands

 - nodes_view - actual list of nodes in cluster which this node sees